Rocket-CDS/RocketPluginProjectTemplate/README.md

 **NOTE: Do NOT use an underscore ( _ ) in the new project name.
 The underscore is used as a delimiter in RocketCDS.**

 Copy the template to your working environment.
-This is usually "/DesktopModules/DNNrocketModules/\<new plugin project>"
+This is usually "/DesktopModules/DNNrocketModules/\<new plugin project>"  (Download zip and extract)

 Rename the project folder to be the new project plugin name.